Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 Please note that if the Tax Administration has used your tax refund to cover your overdue taxes, this is not reflected in the refund amount you see on the front page of MyTax.
 To check how the Tax Administration has used your tax refund, go to the “Payments and refunds made” under Payment status.

-Visit MyTax to see how your tax refund has covered your unpaid taxes
+How to see in MyTax if your tax refund has been used for paying taxes

 Which bank account is the refund paid into?